-“There’s a common misconception Australia can bulldoze trees if we replant them,” says Dr Stuart Blanch, Conservationist at WWF Australia.
-“Restoring the forests we’ve lost is important, but it’s imperative to stop deforestation in the first place and to protect the forests that remain.”
+“There’s a common misconception in Australia that we can bulldoze trees if we replant them,” says Dr Stuart Blanch, Conservationist at WWF Australia.
+“Restoring the forests we have lost is important, but it’s imperative to stop deforestation in the first place and to protect the forests that remain,”

 This is because a newly planted tree sapling doesn’t have the same superpowers as a mature tree, Dr Blanch says.
 Superpowers that are needed to house lots of wildlife, including the Greater Glider which relies on tree hollows, which can take up to 250 years to form, for their homes.
 Older, more mature trees store more carbon from the atmosphere than young trees.

 “So, planting new trees alone isn’t the solution,” says Dr Blanch.
 “From our consumer research, we’ve seen that many Australians aren’t aware of the causes of deforestation in Australia.
 Many people believe the driver of deforestation is from housing and development, but actually, the majority of deforestation occurs in Australia through clearing land for agriculture for cows and sheep.”

 Instead of using bulldozed trees for housing and development, though, we can look to use sustainable alternatives, like bamboo, green steel, green aluminium, industrial hemp, engineered wood, mass wood, industrial hemp and cross-laminated timber.

 “We also need to expand regulated plantations, which can provide us with dedicated sources of timber for the future — like pine to build houses,” says Dr Blanch.
 “For Australia to meet its goal of halting and reversing deforestation by 2023, we need to take bold action now to save our future.”